POTS

 POTS Syndrome: Misdiagnosed or Undiagnosed

 Misdiagnosis of POTS is observed in patients at a staggering rate.
 According to Jessica Cooperrider et al., on average, patients wait up to four years to receive a proper POTS diagnosis, with most patients seeing up to seven medical health doctors before their diagnosis (2022).
-At Better Brain & Body, our doctors see and treat patients with POTS every day.
-If you are wondering where to start to find out the root cause of your symptoms, come to Better Brain & Body and let our team help you on your journey to a proper holistic recovery.
-Our cutting-edge diagnostics play an integral role in diagnosing conditions and developing proper treatment plans for each individual.
+Interestingly, the symptoms of POTS Syndrome can sometimes mimic other conditions like Post-Concussion Syndrome and Long-Covid.
+It is important to see a healthcare provider like Dr. Alicia Brown, who has the expertise and proper knowledge to accurately differentiate POTS from other conditions.
+At Better Brain & Body, Dr. Alicia Brown sees and treats patients with POTS every day.
+Better Brain & Body uses cutting-edge diagnostic technology that plays an integral role in diagnosing POTS and Dysautonomia and helps Dr. Brown develop personalized treatment plans that help manage and address each individual's POTS recovery journey.

 What is POTS Syndrome?

 POTS (Postural Orthostatic Tachycardia Syndrome) is a form of Dysautonomia.
 It is characterized by orthostatic intolerance that is associated with the presence of excessive tachycardia and an abnormally rapid heart rate upon standing.
-Simply put, POTS is a medical condition that comes with an onset of symptoms in response to a rapid increase in heart rate when assuming an upright posture or standing position.
+Simply put, POTS is a medical condition that comes with an onset of symptoms in response to a rapid increase in heart rate when standing or sitting up.
 However, patients with POTS may experience many other symptoms besides symptoms coming from orthostatic intolerance (standing upright with symptoms).
 Below, we outline not all but many POTS symptoms.

 POTS and Our Autonomic Nervous Systems